brightcove/bc-ssdlc/Coding Practice/Preventing-Common-Web-Attacks.md

 E.g.: a custom CMS application was designed for a blog, but any HTML entered as part of a blog post is unsanitized and gets executed by the victim's browser.
 ###### How to Fix?

-XSS prevention is a huge topic but the main takeaways are as follows:
+XSS prevention is a huge topic.
+But the main takeaways are as follows:

 - Choose a front-end framework that support output encoding by default
 - Sanitize all dynamic/user-supplied data - whether from a dynamic GET variable or a DBMS - before output to a web page